Chisomworlu12/Chisomworlu12/README.md

 # 👋 Hi, I'm Chisom Worlu

 💻 **Frontend Developer** | Passionate about building modern, responsive, and user-friendly web applications.
-Currently focused on mastering **React** and exploring how to integrate **AI** into web projects.
+Currently focused on mastering **Next js** and exploring how to integrate **AI** into web projects.

 ---

 ### 🚀 About Me
 - 🎯 Dedicated to improving as a frontend developer through hands-on projects
-- 💡 Currently learning: React, APIs, and AI integration
+- 💡 Currently learning:Next Js and Phyton
 - 🧠 Interested in: Frontend engineering and AI-powered web applications
 - 🌱 Goal: To grow into a **Full-Stack & AI-Focused Developer**